Omid Tahvili: Escape and conviction

 In 2005, Tahvili discovered that Can$300,000 of his organization's drug money went missing, and suspected that a courier who worked for him stole it and fled to Vietnam.
 Tahvili kidnapped the man's brother-in-law, sexually assaulted him, and interrogated him over several hours.
 The man was eventually let go and Tahvili was arrested soon after.
 Since July 2005, Tahvili had awaited trial in the maximum-security North Fraser Pretrial Centre in British Columbia until he escaped in November 2007 after bribing a Corrections Officer named Edwin Ticne.
 A closed-circuit-television video showed Tahvili leaving the Pretrial Centre wearing a janitor's uniform and being led through a series of locked doors by Ticne, and escaping through the front door.
 Tahvili subsequently received an 11-year sentence in absentia.
-On August 8, 2008, Ticne was sentenced to three years and three months jail time for aiding in his escape.
+On August 8, 2008, Ticne was sentenced to three years and three months in prison.

 Tahvili has connections throughout Canada, Europe and the Middle East, and remains an international fugitive.